Event Neural Networks: Abstract

 \section{Abstract}

-Video data is often repetitive; for example, the content of adjacent frames is usually strongly correlated.
-Such repetition occurs at multiple levels of complexity, from low-level pixel values to textures and high-level semantics.
-We propose Event Neural Networks (EvNets), a novel class of networks that leverage this repetition to achieve considerable computation savings for video inference tasks.
-A defining characteristic of EvNets is that each neuron has state variables that provide it with long-term memory, which allows low-cost inference even in the presence of significant camera motion.
-We show that it is possible to transform virtually any conventional neural into an EvNet.
-We demonstrate the effectiveness of our method on several state-of-the-art neural networks for both high- and low-level visual processing, including pose recognition, object detection, optical flow, and image enhancement.
-We observe up to an order-of-magnitude reduction in computational costs (2-20x) as compared to conventional networks, with minimal reductions in model accuracy.
+Video data is often repetitive; for example, the contents of adjacent frames are usually strongly correlated.
+Such redundancy occurs at multiple levels of complexity, from low-level pixel values to textures and high-level semantics.
+We propose Event Neural Networks (EvNets), which leverage this redundancy to achieve considerable computation savings during video inference.
+A defining characteristic of EvNets is that each neuron has state variables that provide it with long-term memory, which allows low-cost, high-accuracy inference even in the presence of significant camera motion.
+We show that it is possible to transform a wide range of neural networks into EvNets without re-training.
+We demonstrate our method on state-of-the-art architectures for both high- and low-level visual processing, including pose recognition, object detection, optical flow, and image enhancement.
+We observe roughly an order-of-magnitude reduction in computational costs compared to conventional networks, with minimal reductions in model accuracy. \keywords{efficient neural networks; adaptive inference; video analysis}